-8. Will the project require you to contact individuals in ways which they may find intrusive?
-DPIA template This template is for recording the DPIA process and results.
-You can start to fill in details from the beginning of the project, after the screening questions have identified the need for a DPIA.
-The template follows the process which is used in the ICO Conducting privacy impact assessments code of practice. ed Step one: Identify the need for a DPIA What does the project aim to achieve?
-What will be the benefits to the organisation, to individuals and to other parties?
-You may find it helpful to link to other relevant documents related to the project, for example a project proposal.
-Also summarise why the need for a DPIA was identified (this can draw on your answers to the screening questions).
-Ston two.
-Describe the information flows Step two: Describe the information flows Describe the collection and use of personal data (it may also be useful to refer to 2 a flow diagram or another way of explaining data flows.
-How many individuals are likely to be affected by the project?
-Who will have access to the data?
-How will the data be processed?
-Mile and a sea of the sea of Where and by whom with the data be processed?With which third parties will the data be shared?
-For how long will the data be kept?
-Will data be anonymised?
-How will data be destroyed?
+What will be the benefits to the organisation, to individuals and to other You may find it helpful to link to other relevant documents related to the example a project proposal.
+Also summarise why the need for a DPIA wa (this can draw on your answers to the screening questions). project, for (this can draw on your answers to the soleching questions).

+Step two: Describe the information flows

+- Describe the collection and use of personal data (it may also be useful to refer to a flow diagram or another way of explaining data flows.

+- How many individuals are likely to be affected by the project?

+- Who will have access to the data?

+- How will the data be processed?

+- Where and by whom with the data be processed?

+- With which third parties will the data be shared?

+- For how long will the data be kept?

+- Will data be anonymised?

+- How will data be destroyed?